Women of San Pedro Sula, Honduras

 Skarleth is just a part time maker for One Common Thread and one of the main factors we started the little venture.
 At 13-years-old Skarleth needed work to make $5 for a church trip to Tegucigalpa.
 Instead of begging for the money she asked me if I knew of a way she could make the $5 needed.
 I started her with making hexagons for a quilt I was working on personally and she did such a great job and made the hexagons so quickly I had to pay her much more than the desired $5.
 From there it spiraled to her mothers, aunts, and cousins asking for work.

-Skarleth is now almost 16 but already has made such a difference in her community.
-I expect great things from this girl as she continues in school and sews on the weekends.
+Skarleth is now almost 17 but already has made such a difference in her community.
+I expect great things from this girl as she continues in school and sews.
 Skarleth is Juli's daughter.

 - Meet Jocelin

-Update: Jocelin family was apart of the 28 people pushed out of the bordo by threats of gang violence.
+Jocelin's family was apart of the 28 people pushed out of the bordo by threats of gang violence in 2020.
 They had threatened to kill her family and steal her daughters.
 So in the middle of the night they fled for their lives.
 They have since settled out in the country and have built a house with donations from One Common Thread.
-Sadly in February 2021 her youngest son, Oliver, drowned in a tragic accident.
-It has been very difficult for Jocelin but she has found some comfort from the love shown by patrons of One Common Thread through donations.
+Their home was completely flooded with 6 feet of water when hurricanes Eta and Iota hit in November 2020.
+These past few years have been very challenging for her family.

 - Meet Nataly

-Nataly only works every so often but I still feel compelled to buy her work because it is so great.
+Nataly only works every so often but I still feel compelled to give her work because it is so great.
 However, she always promises me that school comes first!
 She is the oldest daughter in her family and the daughter of Jocelin.
 Since she was 7-years-old she has always had a baby on her hip.
-She is the ultimate mothers helper.
-At 14-years-old she is still silly and funny but appreciates being able to help her parents with the few quilts she has made.
-She and my own 14-year-old have birthdays one week apart and were great friends when we lived in Honduras.
+She is the ultimate mother's helper.
+At 15-years-old she is still silly and funny but appreciates being able to help her parents with the few quilts she has made.
+She and my own 15-year-old have birthdays one week apart and were great friends when we lived in Honduras.

 - Meet Karol

 Sadly, when Colton-Vid hit the little structure she had created collapsed.
 Her siblings were divided among aunts and uncles and life has been uncertain ever since.
-Karol has spent sometime living with her boyfriends family, on the streets, or with relatives.
+Karol has spent some time living with her boyfriends family, on the streets, or with relatives.
 It is often hard to find Karol.
-However, she just gave birth in March 2021 to a baby boy and we are hoping this will help her find some permanent living situation.
+However, she gave birth in March 2021 to a baby boy and is due with her second child very soon.
 We are surprised when Karol shows up with a gorgeous quilt she has produced.
 We just never know when we will see her next.

 - Meet Cinthia